 Multinational corporations are becoming increasingly influential, and with that influence comes responsibility.
 The 3D printing industry is not exempt from this and needs to consider the social and environmental impact of the technology.
 This means that, as we develop new products and technologies to help our customers create innovative and meaningful applications, sustainability needs to become top of mind.

 3D printing already affords companies with an instrument to manufacture in a more sustainable way — both socially and environmentally.
-The technology empowers people locally through decentralized production, it improves people’s health and wellbeing through personalized care, and it enables higher-quality jobs.
-At the same time, 3D printing also supports a manufacturing process with less waste, through mass customization and optimized distribution.
+The technology empowers people locally through decentralized production, improves people’s health and well-being through personalized care, and enables higher-quality jobs.
+At the same time, 3D printing also supports a manufacturing process with less waste through mass customization and optimized distribution.
 As a result, many view 3D printing as a positive force that helps companies operate more sustainably.
 But that is simply not enough.

 Moving forward, the question is not: is 3D printing a more sustainable manufacturing technology?
 The question becomes: what can we do to make 3D printing more sustainable?

 2. Uncertainty becomes opportunity

 With uncertain economic times ahead of us, manufacturers will focus more on reducing costs and mitigating risks, particularly those manufacturers operating in industries that are more sensitive to fluctuating demand.
 During the economic crisis of the late 2000s, the 3D printing industry was hit quite hard, seeing as it mainly served as a prototyping technology at the time.
 And as companies cut investments in R&D, the demand for prototyping fell.